SearchScale/vectorsearch-benchmarks/README.md

 ## Before running

 ### Build libcuvs libraries and CuVS Java API
+(For now, please comment out `cuvsRMMPoolMemoryResourceEnable` in both CAGRA and Bruteforce build index methods in the C wrapper), then do:
 ```
 git clone git@github.com:rapidsai/cuvs.git \
 && cd cuvs \